jheising/node.pcduino/README.md

 var pcduino = require("pcduino");
 var analog = pcduino.analog;

-// analog.simulate(true); - Can be used for testing purposes when you're not running on a pcDuino.
-This will read and write to dummy files.

 console.log("There are " + analog.PIN_COUNT + " analog pins on the pcDuino.");

 // Note that the only valid pins for analog output are 3, 5, 6, 9, 10, and 11.
 These are PWM (digital) pins on the pcDuino and not to be confused with the analog input pins.
 Any other pin specified will throw an error.